-Shinrin-yoku is a Japanese activity that translates to Forest Bathing.
-It was developed in Japan in 1982 by the Forest Agency of Japan.
-It was created as a natural way to relax, while improving one’s health.
+Shinrin-yoku is a Japanese activity that translates to forest bathing.
+It was developed in Japan in 1982 by the Forest Agency of Japan as a natural way to relax while improving one’s health.

 A forest bathing trip consists of visiting a forest for relaxation and recreation while breathing in substances called phytoncides (wood essential oils).
 These wood essential oils are antimicrobial volatile compounds emitted from trees, such as a-pinene and limonene, to protect them from rotting and insects.

-Numerous studies have shown the benefits of forest bathing to be; reductions in stress, anger, anxiety, depression, sleeplessness, lower levels of cortisol, lower blood pressure, and pulse rate.
-Forest Bathing has also been shown to improve the cardiovascular and immune systems, and for stabilizing and improving mood and cognition, by calming the nervous system.
+Numerous studies have shown the benefits of forest bathing, including: reduced stress, anger, anxiety, depression, sleeplessness, cortisol levels, blood pressure, and pulse rate.
+Forest bathing has also been shown to improve the cardiovascular and immune systems, as well as improving mood and cognition by calming the nervous system.

-Treetop Haven has designated trails and areas used for Forest Bathing.
-Yoga instructors as well as massage therapists are available when requested.
-Looking for ways to stay healthy and active while on vacation?
-Leave your vacation feeling refreshed and renewed, and looking forward to coming back.
+Treetop Haven has designated trails and areas for forest bathing.
+Yoga instructors as well as massage therapists are available upon request to provide further rejuvenation of the body, mind, and spirit.
+Leave your vacation feeling refreshed and renewed.